Save over 30%

 Do I need a structural warranty for an extension?

 If you are building an extension you may not need a warranty but you will need to comply with building regulations to ensure the property is structurally sound.
+It is always recommended to speak to structural warranty brokers, depending on the type of extension, in order to make sure you have the right coverage before work is started on site.

 What does a Building Warranty cover?

-A building warranty cover’s
+A building warranty covers:

 - Structural Defects (including foundations, columns & beams, external walls & cladding, external doors & windows, stairs & floors, roof structures)